ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-sg.md

 __[Keycloak](https://www.keycloak.org/about)__ is an open source Identity and Access Management solution aimed at modern applications and services.
 It makes it easy to secure applications and services with little to no code.
-More information could be found here: [Official Keycloak documentation](https://www.keycloak.org/documentation.html)
+More information can be found here: [Official Keycloak documentation](https://www.keycloak.org/documentation.html)

 Why are we talking about OIDC and Keycloak?
 That's because, in this tutorial we want to: